mosip/documentation/docs/registration-client-home-page.md

   *Note*- Date Range of pre-registration data to be downloaded and storage location of pre-registration data in the registration machine is configurable.
 Also, this is synced as a part of configuration sync.

 ### Update Operator Biometrics
-Using this option, the operator can onboard themselves anytime.
+Using this option, the operators can onboard themselves anytime.

-For more details, refer to [operator onboarding](operator_onboarding.md)
+For more details, refer [Operator Onboarding Guide](operator_onboarding.md).

 ![](_images/reg-client-biometric-page.png)